 DeLorean was tried in a Los Angeles federal court in the summer of 1984.
 He never took the stand during the 62-day trial.
-Defense attorney Howard Weitzman told the jury that not only was DeLorean not guilty, federal agents had maneuvered him into an incriminating position using a series of lies and tricks, on the word of an informant who by his own admission had cooperated with the sting at least partly in order to avoid prison time.
-Despite the surveillance tape (leaked to the press by publisher Larry Flynt), Weitzman systematically dismantled prosecution witnesses’ testimony during cross-examination.
+Defense attorney Howard Weitzman told the jury that not only was DeLorean not guilty, federal agents had lied to him and tricked him to maneuver him into an incriminating position on the word of an informant who by his own admission had cooperated with the sting at least partly in order to avoid prison time.
 Particularly damaging to the government’s case was federal agents’ admission that they had shown DeLorean the cocaine (which they, not he, had brought to the hotel room) specifically to elicit his reaction for the surveillance tape.

 On August 16, the jury acquitted DeLorean of all charges.
-Five of the 12 jurors later told reporters they weren’t sure if DeLorean was guilty of conspiracy or not, but Judge Robert Takasugi had instructed them to find DeLorean not guilty if they believed he had been entrapped, which the panel unanimously agreed he had been.
+Although some jurors expressed doubts about DeLorean’s guilt or innocence, Judge Robert Takasugi had instructed them to find DeLorean not guilty if they believed he had been entrapped, which the panel unanimously agreed he had been.

-Although DeLorean was set free, the victory was costly, both personally and financially.
-Cristina Ferrare had stood by him throughout the trial, but she filed for divorce that fall, requesting custody of their two children.
+Although DeLorean was set free, the victory was costly, both personally and financially; Christina Ferrare filed for divorce after the trial was over, requesting custody of their two children.

 DEAD MEN TELL NO TALES

 Despite his acquittal, DeLorean’s legal problems were far from over.
-Shortly after shutting down DMC Ltd. in October 1982, the British receivers had begun sorting through the company’s labyrinthine financial records, looking for evidence of financial impropriety.
+Shortly after shutting down DMC Ltd. in October 1982, the British receivers began sorting through the company’s labyrinthine financial records, looking for evidence of financial impropriety.

 The receivers found that DeLorean’s 1978 deal with Colin Chapman for the re-engineering of the DMC-12 had called for Lotus to be paid through a Geneva-based holding company called GPD Services, allegedly run by two of Chapman’s longtime friends.
 DeLorean had transferred $17.65 million to GPD, $5.1 million from DMC Ltd., the rest from one of his U.S. research partnerships.
 When the receivers investigated, however, they reported that none of those funds had gone to Lotus and that Lotus had billed DMC Ltd. directly for for its engineering services, which totaled about $23 million.
 The receivers claimed that the GPD money had simply disappeared.